 There are also more than 20 College Level Examination Program (CLEP) exams currently available.
 Credits accepted for CLEP exams at UW Oshkosh are listed at the back of the UW Oshkosh Undergraduate Bulletin.

 We advise that college students meet with their academic adviser prior to taking these exams.
 The testing is held on selected Thursdays each month at UW Oshkosh.
 Upon receipt of your registration form and registration fee, Testing Services will contact you to reserve an exam appointment or to arrange an alternate testing date.

 Veterans, reservists, National Guard members and dependents of veterans may be eligible to receive benefits for college.
 For example, you can earn up to four UW Oshkosh credits with your DD-214 or Notice of Basic Eligibility (NOBE).
 Contact the Veterans Office at (920) 424-1804 or email@example.com for more information.

-Does UW Oshkosh offer accelerated bachelor’s degree programs?
+Does UW Oshkosh offer online bachelor’s degree programs?

 For working adults, the Division of Lifelong Learning and Community Engagement offers accelerated courses that fit your schedule and take half the time of conventional classes.

 Bachelor of Applied Studies in Fire and Emergency Response Management (Technical College AAS degree required)

 Bachelor of Applied Studies in Leadership and Organizational Studies (Technical College AAS degree required)

 - Bachelor of Applied Studies in Aviation Management (Technical College AAS degree required)